MichelaZ/PyBer_Analysis/README.md

 legend = df.columns
 ax.legend(legend, title="type")
 ```
 -  To wrap things up I changed the figure size and changed the legend position.
-With the loc set to zero it was on the upper left of the chart, but I prefer the upper right so I set it to 7.
 Setting loc to 10 would put it in center like on the reference image.
 ```
 fig, ax = plt.subplots()
 ax.plot(df)